 And finally, I am pretty new to this parenting thing, but I already know what it feels like when things are getting out of control and you start counting the minutes until your partner gets home.
 In the “Rest and Reset” section, you can write down your quick go-to’s for stepping back and taking a breather.
 For us right now, that usually means sitting down to read a book, playing with bubbles, or taking a bath.

 Before you begin, sit in a nice calm place and daydream about what your ideal summer looks like.
+Don’t skimp on the sensory details . . . recall the sights, sounds, smells that you love most about summer.
 My ideal summer always includes beach days, tomatoes, gardens, bike rides, outdoor concerts and camping trips.